Frequently Asked Questions

 Yes.
 There are multiple men’s, women’s, and accessible bathrooms on each level.

 Sure is!
-Boasting numerous cafes and food venues, you can grab a coffee or a Messina whilst you are there.
-There are retail stores such as Aldi, PetBarn, and [kitchen store name], plus every 3rd weekend of the month there are markets throughout the ground floor.
-Wander through to enjoy homemade items ranging from candles and homewares to croissants and canine delights.
+The Cannery boasts numerous cafes and food venues.
+Across the road at The Engine Yards, they have Messina and the recently opened Lune Croissanterie.
+There are retail stores such as Aldi and PetBarn, plus every 3rd weekend of the month there are markets throughout the ground floor.

 Certain venues allow well-behaved doggos on leads into their spaces.
 Reach out to the venue if you are unsure.

-We want to focus our attention on you and your treatment, so we unfortunately can’t allow pets in with us.
-Photos and stories of your furry friends are always welcome!
+We want to focus our attention on you and your treatment, so we don’t usually allow pets in with us.
+We are happy to discuss this if you need to bring your furry friend along.
+Photos and stories about them are always welcome!

 GENERAL PHYSIOTHERAPY

 A medical referral is not required for any physiotherapy review.
-However, it is desirable to gain a handover including any concerns they have, to ensure you and your child’s wellbeing.
-Please ask for our intake form for them to fill out prior to your initial appointment.
+However, it is desirable to gain a handover including any concerns they have.
+If you or your child have chronic conditions, including endometriosis, you may be eligible for further medicare rebates through the Chronic Disease Management pathway.
+Please ask your GP for further detail.

 In our initial assessment, we will discuss your concerns, goals, and how physio can best help you.
 We will give an estimate of number and frequency of sessions.
 Our aim is to empower you and be there to support you if and when you need.